Kitura/Swift-Kuery/README.md

 ## Prepared Statements

-If your application executes some query multiple times with different parameters, you may want to improve the performance of the application by using a prepared statement for that query.
-I.e. send the query to the database in advance, and later use the returned handle to execute the query providing the parameters.
-This way the database server will process the query only once.
+If your application executes the same (or similar) SQL statements repeatedly with different parameters you may improve the performance of the application by using a prepared statement.
+Prepared statements can reduce parsing time as the database parses and compiles the statement template only once and then stores the result but doesn’t execute it.
+Later, the application supplies values for the parameters of the statement template and the database executes the statement.

-For example, suppose our application needs to retrieve the average grade for courses with an average above various values.
-We change our query to use a parameter instead of a preset value of 90:
+For example, suppose our application needs to retrieve the average grade for courses with an average above a given value; a value which we want to vary.
+Let’s change our query to use a parameter instead of a predefined value:

 ```swift
 let query = Select(grades.course, round(avg(grades.grade), to: 1).as("average"), from: grades)